 As mentioned previously, the days of long technical manuals and FAQ pages are over.
 Your business needs to deliver the content they want in the format they want to improve the customer experience and customer satisfaction.

-These days, more and more customers prefer videos when learning to troubleshoot issues with a product or software.
-91% of customers want to see more videos from brands.
+These days, more and more customers prefer interactive visual media when learning to troubleshoot issues with a product or software.
+91% of customers want to see more videos or interactive content from brands.
 We will discuss this more in-depth in the next section.

 7. Make it easy for customers to access the information they need